Rebecca Romero

-Rebecca Jayne Romero, MBE (born 24 January 1980) is an English sportswoman, a former World Champion and Olympic Games silver medallist at rowing, and a former World champion and an Olympic champion track cyclist.
+Rebecca Jayne Romero (born 24 January 1980) is an English sportswoman, a former world champion and Olympic Games silver medallist in rowing, and a former world and Olympic champion in track cycling.

 Early life and education

-Romero was born in Carshalton, London, of an English mother and Spanish father, and brought up in Wallington, London where she attended Wallington High School for Girls.
-Her success in rowing and cycling has meant that she was funded as a full-time athlete since graduating from university.
+Romero was born in Carshalton, London, to an English mother and Spanish father.
+She was brought up in Wallington, London where she attended Wallington High School for Girls.
+Romero took up rowing at the age of 17 when she joined Kingston Rowing Club.
+A coach at the club helped fund her ambitions.